scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 Another example is submitting aggregates with a fixed number of jobs in each aggregate to enable massive parallelization by breaking a large MPI communicator into a smaller communicator for each independent job, which is necessary for efficient utilization of leadership-class supercomputers like OLCF Summit.

 Finally, bundling is another way to use workflows in conjunction with an HPC scheduling system.
-Whereas aggregates are concerned with jobs and groups operations, bundling is concerned with combining what are effectively units of execution into a single submission script.
+Whereas aggregates are concerned with jobs and groups operations, bundling is concerned with combining executable units into a single submission script.
 This distinction means that bundling is not part of the workflow definition, but a means of tailoring batch scripts for different HPC systems.
 Bundles allow users to leverage scheduler resources effectively and minimize queue time, and can be run in serial (the default) or parallel.
 Users enable bundling by passing the command line argument ``--bundle``, optionally with another argument ``--parallel`` to run each command in the bundle in parallel (the Python API has corresponding options as well).